Out-Of-State College Student Dies After Being Struck By Stray Bullet Outside Airbnb In Brooklyn

 While they were here, they planned to record skateboarding videos.

-Williams and his friends were sitting out on the stoop outside their rented Airbnb apartment in Bushwick around 2:30 a.m. when shots were fired, hitting the Indianapolis college student.
+Williams and his friends were sitting out on the stoop outside their rented Airbnb apartment in Bushwick around 2:30 a.m. when shots were fired, hitting the Indiana University student.

 Blaine Cromley says he had known Williams for 10 years.